What Is the DUTCH Hormone Test and How Can It Help Me?

 When women are experiencing symptoms like painful menstruation, headaches, PMS, fatigue, mood swings, anxiety, and depression, the DUTCH hormone test can point medical providers to the source of the problem.

 DUTCH stands for Dried Urine Test for Comprehensive Hormones.
 A small amount of urine is collected to measure reproductive and adrenal hormones including melatonin and oxidative stress.
+These urine samples are collected four or five times over the span of 24 hours and are collected onto filter paper, dried, and then sent off to the lab.

 The kind of hormones measured in the DUTCH hormone test include: